 4. Officer Election: The full Council shall elect from among voting Appointees a Chair and a Vice-Chair.
 Such election shall be held at the first full Council meeting following Secretarial appointment (The sitting or most recent past Chair and Vice Chair will fulfill this function.)

-The Chair and Vice-Chair shall serve 2 year terms concurrent with their appointments.
+The Chair and Vice-Chair shall serve no more than two 3 year terms concurrent with their appointments.
 Only 2 successive terms may be served.

 If the Chair becomes vacant for any reason, the Vice-Chair shall serve as Chair for the remainder of the term or until another Chair is elected by the Council.

 The Council shall meet at least twice per year as required in the charter.
 Meetings will be called by the Designated Federal Officer (DFO), or designee, in consultation with the Chair according to the following considerations: